aminuzz/tryhackme-walkthroughs/Easy/Simple CTF/walkthrough.md

 ### Common issues
 Some issues that I came across were the following:

 - The exploit contains Python2 code so it's up to you if you want to run the exploit with Python2 and make the necessary changes.
 In my case, I found it easier making the changes to reflect Python3 syntax since that is what I am accustomed to.
+Most of these changes came down to print statements and making sure strings were encoded.

 - Also when choosing a wordlist for the exploit to use, it's important to make sure the wordlist that you are using is `utf-8` encoded otherwise you'll run into an error where the exploit won't be able to decode the password.